 Sara Kobak is an appellate litigator with Schwabe, Williamson & Wyatt, P.C. in Portland, Oregon.
 Ms. Kobak regularly handles appeals before the Ninth Circuit Court of Appeals and the Oregon appellate courts.
 She also has assisted with briefing before the United States Supreme Court at both the certiorari and merits stages, including the briefing in Hall Street Associates, L.L.C. v.
 Mattel, Inc., 552 U.S. 576 (2008).
 Before joining her firm, Ms. Kobak served for three years as the judicial clerk for then-Chief Justice Wallace P. Carson, Jr. of the Oregon Supreme Court.
 Sara is the Vice Program Chair for the 2017 Appellate Advocacy Seminar

-Adam M. Koss is a Director at Murphy Pearson Bradley & Feeney in its San Francisco office.
-He represents professionals and their businesses, particularly in real estate litigation and lawyer malpractice, and serves as appellate counsel on a wide range of subject matters.
+Adam M. Koss is with D'Amato Law Corporation located in Orinda, CA. He represents professionals and their businesses, particularly in real estate litigation and lawyer malpractice, and serves as appellate counsel on a wide range of subject matters.
 Adam is on the Appellate Advocacy and the Professional Liability Steering Committees for DRI.
 He is also a member of the ABA, Bar Association of San Francisco, and California Mortgage Association.